-My biggest achievement is transcribing the Trauma Informed Care Proclamation for the City of Stockton.
-I am proud of the fact that the City is recognizing the need of de-stigmatizing mental health, and that we must be supportive of individuals that are dealing with mental illness.
+My biggest achievement is transcribing the Trauma-Informed Care Proclamation for the City of Stockton.
+I am proud of the fact that the City is recognizing the need for de-stigmatizing mental health, and that we must be supportive of individuals that are dealing with mental illness.
 It is my hope to continue the conversations of empowering people to access services if needed.
 It is my hope that this proclamation will be a tool in encouraging organizations, businesses, neighbors, and community to support individuals in seeking care and treatment.

 What do you personally do to take care of your mental health?
 Can you share one or more things you do for self-care?

 Self-care is very important to me.
 I enjoy long drives with beautiful scenery such as the mountains, beaches, and even sightseeing.
 My most favorite thing to do is to drive across the Golden State Bride, Bay Bridge or San Mateo bridge and open all the windows up and smell the fresh sea water.

 My hope for the future is that we begin to normalize the fact that mental health should be a priority in care.
 My hope is to de-stigmatize the negativity that people project towards people that are suffering with mental illness.
 My hope for the future is for metal health to be a priority in care, and that we create more spaces for people to heal.
 I hope that we invest more clinic and culturally enriched services for people, not only in Stockton, but throughout the country.